kangwooklee29/bookmark-tab/docs/privacy.md

 - **Bookmark Management**: To allow you to efficiently manage your bookmarks.
 - **Preference Storage**: To save your settings and personalize your extension experience.
 - **Notification Services**: To update the weather forcast information periodically.
+- **Geolocation Services**: To update the weather forcast information of the location where you are.

 ## Sharing of Information
 - We do not share your collected information with any third parties.